Arizona Foot and Ankle Podiatric Surgeon

-While we always hope that your foot and ankle pain can be resolved through conservative care, there may be times when surgery is unavoidable.
-Perhaps other conservative remedies haven’t gotten you the results you need, and a more aggressive approach is your best remaining option to regain a healthy, active, pain-free lifestyle.
+While we always hope that pain in feet and ankles can be resolved through conservative care, there may be times when surgery is unavoidable.
+Perhaps other conservative remedies haven’t gotten you the results you need, and a more aggressive approach to eliminating foot and heel pain is your best remaining option to regain a healthy, active, pain-free lifestyle.

 Common Types of Foot Surgery